mdlinville/docs/docs/guides/artifacts/intro.md

 run.log_artifact(data = "./dataset.h5", name = "my_data", type = "dataset" ) # Logs the artifact version "my_data" as a dataset with data from dataset.h5
 ```

+The `type` of the artifact affects how it appears in the W&B platform.
+Leaving this parameter blank results in an artifact being`uncategorized`.

 :::tip
 See the [track external files](./track-external-files.md) page for information on how to add references to files or directories stored in external object storage, like an Amazon S3 bucket.
 :::